Section 4: Renovations, Alterations, Extensions & New Buildings

 Significant changes to a building, including renovations over $50,000 and/or requiring a resource or building consent, require approval from the Parish Council, the congregation, Synod and MCPC.

-Your application needs to include plans/drawings (where appropriate), cost estimates/quotes, the Parish Strategy, budget, Parish Council and Synod approvals, accounts for the last 12 months and information on how the project is to be funded.
+Your application needs to include plans/drawings (where appropriate), cost estimates/quotes, the Parish Strategy, budget, Parish Council and Synod approvals, accounts for the last 12 months, and information on how the project will be funded.

 -